CEREBRAL HEMORRHAGE

 - Transient Focal Neurological Episodes (TFNE), also called “amyloid spells“

-- recurrent lobar intracerebral hemorrhages (ICH)
+- recurrent lobar intracerebral hemorrhage (ICH)

 - convexial SAH